-Parents, I have a secret to share with you concerning Christmas gifts.
+Parents, so many times I get ask about what Gifts Teachers Want.
+I have a secret to share with you concerning Christmas gifts.
 First, teachers do not expect gifts at Christmas.
 I have gone many years without getting a single gift.
 We are truly and completely moved if we do get a gift.
+I mean this.

 First and foremost, my most meaningful gifts have been notes written by parents expressing their feelings.
 I personally save these messages and read them on the days when I feel down.
-I also adore getting notes and cards created from my students.
+I also adore getting notes and cards created by my students.
 It is truly meaningful and kind.
+Let me share with you a simple and fun Christmas Card you can make with your student.

 Simple Christmas Card Idea